xsmh/duoqin-doov-hacking/README.md

 ## Flash

+Pick one of the following options for flashing the bands.
+The Linux method is experimental but that's what I would recommend going forward.
+The Windows method will probably be removed once the Linux method has been tested extensively.

 ### Option 1 (Experimental): Use Linux to rewrite IMEI & MAC
 1. Turn off the phone.
 2. Run `mtk r nvdata nvdata.bin`, connect the cable and wait for the command to finish running.